-St. Anthony’s Norbert Siegfried Scholarships for Sons and Daughters of Employees were awarded to 11 children of St. Anthony’s employees who are academically qualified, wrote strong essays, received recommendations, and demonstrate financial need.
+St. Anthony’s Norbert Siegfried Scholarships for Sons and Daughters of Employees were awarded to 18 children of St. Anthony’s employees who are academically qualified, wrote strong essays, received recommendations, and demonstrate financial need.
 The scholarship program is named in honor of Norbert Siegfried, one of the founding fathers of St. Anthony’s Medical Center’s board of directors and a former longtime board chairman.

-St. Anthony’s Medical Center Foundation Academic Excellence Scholarships were awarded to four children of St. Anthony’s employees who earned exemplary academic records and demonstrate the St. Anthony’s values of excellence through teamwork and mutual respect, as well as compassion and respect for all persons.
-Students in both scholarship programs will receive support to pursue an undergraduate degree in any field of study.
+In addition to the new scholarship recipients, 39 current students will receive $292,000 in scholarships during the 2016-17 school year, provided all those students renew their scholarships and remain at the same funding level as last year.
 The scholarships were founded as a way to invest in the future of the sons and daughters of St. Anthony’s employees through education.
 This program is one of the largest of its kind in the community and one of the best offered by an employer in the St. Louis area.